-Postcard Productions is a multiple award-winning production company that specialises in making film content that engages with social change.
-Formed by Sam Forsdike and Richard Bentley in 2010, their simple concept was to make films that matter and drive issue-led subject matter through human stories.
+Formed by Sam Forsdike and Richard Bentley in 2010, our simple concept was to make films that matter and drive issue-led subject matter through human stories.
+Our work cuts across platforms from online to broadcast films such as The Stranger on the Bridge (C4).

-Our passion is for using film to give a voice to people who might not otherwise have such a platform, and creating visually exciting and thought-provoking narratives around these.
+Our passion is for using film to give a voice to people who might not otherwise have such a platform, creating visually exciting and thought-provoking narratives around these and devising integrated strategies to engage audiences.
 Our content has led to successfully changing laws, generating vital awareness about important causes and sometimes just helping pass away an evening on the sofa!

 We would never describe ourselves as film-make-ahs, but a company you can sit down for a cuppa with and chat about our pet-project of alpaca-farming, or play with our outstanding collection of wind-up toys.
 So whether you’re interested in making a film with us or just want to swing by and see the infamous Heart of Postcards, come say hello!